thuoe/cynomi-technical-test/README.md

 # View persisted data

-If you wish to explore the DB to view newly persisted user data after submitting into the form, you can do so by running `npx prisma studio` in `src/apps/server` which should present a link to a GUI.
+If you wish to explore the DB tables to view newly persisted user data after submitting into the form, you can do so by running `npx prisma studio` in `src/apps/server` which should present a link to a GUI.

-Alternatively you can also use a third party GUI to view the DB such as (DBeaver)[https://dbeaver.io/]
+Alternatively you can also use a third party GUI to view the DB such as [DBeaver](https://dbeaver.io/)

 # Demo

 Here is a video of a working implementation:

 https://github.com/thuoe/cynomi-technical-test/assets/15982721/86f806a5-035a-4467-a861-9e34cf690c9f